eamorris94/mal-scraper/README.md

 # mal-scraper
-Web scrapes information from My Anime List in python, then stores the data in SQL (and Excel), then performs analysis in SQL, Excel, and R
+Web scrapes information from My Anime List in python, then outputs the results into Excel

 ===WORK STILL IN PROGRESS===